API Standard 674 specifies the requirements for the pulsation study. This is recommended for many pump applications.

 - Reduced maintenance and operating costs

-BETA is the global leader in pulsation analysis because of these factors:
+BETA is the global leader in pulsation studies because of these factors:

 - Responsive application advice and ongoing customer service